LSS-Manager/LSSM-V.4/src/modules/nameSchema/README.md

 # Name Schema

-Provides bulk-renaming of units and buildings.
+Provides bulk-renaming of vehicles and buildings.